solenebernard/solenebernard.github.io/content/steganography/blog6/index.md

 ---
-title: "The Science of Colour: How We Got from Theory to Digital Imaging"
+title: "The science of colour: from theory to digital imaging technology"
 date: 2022-10-30
 tags: ["vision","theory", "colors"]
 author: ["Solène Bernard"]